KawasakiNinjaa/final/readme.md

 # RUN!
+(Web version)

-(Web version)- An app to inform users about fare inspections in the Berlin-Brandenburg transportation network
+*Run!* is an app to inform users about fare inspections in the Berlin-Brandenburg transportation network area.

-I will adapt this app to mobile device environments using React Native, but here I am creating a first sketch in web version using React.
+(This app is under construction and there are more features, improvements, and a mobile version coming)

+## Project description
+*Run!* aims at fighting an abusive transportation fare system in a city that is changing fast, where the average price of all aspects of life is rising, but not citizens' incomes. *Run!* allows users help each other by reporting fare inspections.

+When users log in, they will find a "Report Wall" on the left side with the controls reported in the last 24 h.

+As background there is a map of the city with pointers marking the location of the reported controls.

+On the right side, users will find a side bar with

 ## Stack
     React, Google Maps API